LOVE-BOMBS FROM HELL: The Unenviable Arts of Learning Hatred

 Do I even need to describe my classmates’ reactions?

 Oh.
-I probably do, because this incident didn’t merely bring down the glares-threats-hatred on my head even worse than the resumption of bullying since The Battle In the Trenches.
-It didn’t merely incite the shoves-trips-kicks, or bring the Flying Monkeys following me home all over again.
+I probably do, because this incident didn’t merely bring down the standard glares-threats-hatred on my head even worse than the resumption of bullying since The Trench War.
+It didn’t merely incite the usual shoves-trips-kicks, or bring the Flying Monkeys squawking and flocking whenever they could catch me alone.
 It changed the entire trajectory of my fifth-grade year, and that altered everything inside me.

 It snapped the last thread that could have ever allowed me to bond with my peers, and that makes for a very lonely, not ever truly rewarding, uphill existence, no matter how many awards, medals, accolades, or stars are bestowed upon one’s chest and brow.